A Casimir operator for a Calogero $W$ algebra: Calogero invariants and their algebra

 The $c$-coefficients are read off by matching powers,

 which indeed yields $c^1_{k\ell mn}=kn{-}\ell m$ and

-This is all we shall need for the $W_3$ algebra.
+This is all we shall need for the $W_3$ algebra at nonzero~$g$, as we explain shortly.

 Three remarks are in order.
 Firstly, for widely-separated particle configurations, i.e.~$|x_i{-}x_j|\to\infty\ \forall i,j$, the interaction contributions to $B_{k,\ell}$ go to zero, and hence the structure constants of our algebra cannot depend on the Calogero parameter~$g$.
 The only exception is the constant central term~$B_{0,0}$, which in fact will be deformed by the interaction.
+More precisely, for $k{+}m=\ell{+}n=:2s{+}1$ an odd integer, the $r{=}s$ contribution in the sum on the right-hand side of (2.16) gets deformed,

+where $P_s$ is a polynomial of order~$s$ (times the identity).
 Apart from this modification, the $W_{1+\infty}$ algebra \eqref{Winfalgebra} computed for the free case is also valid for the Calogero system.
+In other words, turning on the coupling~$g$ deforms the $W_{1+\infty}$ algebra~\eqref{Winfalgebra} with \eqref{ccoeff} only as indicated in~\eqref{gdef}.
 Secondly, rows one and two in~\eqref{pyramid} play a distinguished role.
 Their commutators with any $B_{k,\ell}$ are exactly given by

 This shows that the level-one operators form the center-of-mass Heisenberg algebra, $[B_{1,0},B_{0,1}]=\im\hbar B_{0,0}$, and that the level-2 operators are level preserving and span the above-mentioned $sl(2)$ subalgebra, in which $B_{1,1}{=}D$ is the grading operator (measuring the position of columns in~\eqref{pyramid}).
-As a consequence, the $r$th row in~\eqref{pyramid} furnishes a spin-$\frac{r}2$ representation of $sl(2)$, giving us an $sl(2)$ decomposition of the $W_{1+\infty}$ algebra.\footnote{ See also \cite{IsaLei,Hak}.} Thirdly, for $N\ge3$, the right-hand side of~\eqref{Winfalgebra} contains invariants of level larger than~$N$.
-Expressing these in terms of polynomials of lower-level operators will yield the nonlinear~$W_N$ algebra, which continues to respect the $sl(2)$ substructure.
+As a consequence, the $r$th row in~\eqref{pyramid} furnishes a spin-$\frac{r}2$ representation of $sl(2)$, giving us an $sl(2)$ decomposition of the $W_{1+\infty}$ algebra.\footnote{ See also \cite{IsaLei,Hak}.} Thirdly, if we fix the particle number~$N$ then all operators $B_{k,\ell}$ of level $k{+}\ell\,{>}\,N$ will be algebraically dependent on those of level $k{+}\ell\le N$.
+For $N\ge3$ however, the commutators of lower-level operators produce such dependent operators in the algebra.
+Expressing them in terms of polynomials of lower-level operators will turn the $W_{1+\infty}$ algebra into a nonlinear~$W_N$ algebra, which continues to respect the $sl(2)$ substructure.
+In this way, the $W_N$ algebra emerges from the Heisenberg algebra of the constituent particle coordinates and momenta.